HallowDance/8_BCFlow_InnoAir/README.md

 create 7 images in the `img` folder:
   1. non-interpolated data
   2. interpolated data
-  3.-7. soft prediction of decreased pollutiion if line is taken to be utilized fully (i.e, no other traffic on line)
+  3.-7. soft prediction of decreased pollution if line is taken to be utilized fully (i.e, no other traffic on line)

-Red represents more polution, green represents less.
+Red represents more pollution, green represents less.

 ## Demo
-The pictures bellow represent a model of a city by a 30 by 30 grid with pollutiion clusters and 5 bus lines.
+The pictures bellow represent a model of a city by a 30 by 30 grid with pollution clusters and 5 bus lines.

 [Non-interpolated](https://theorycorner.com/static/img/0-bcflow.png)
 [Interpolated](https://theorycorner.com/static/img/1-bcflow.png)
 [With Line 1](https://theorycorner.com/static/img/0-bcflow.png)